Trump: 'Disgraceful' leak of Mueller Russia probe questions

-WASHINGTON (AP) - President Donald Trump said Tuesday it's "disgraceful" that a list of questions that the special counsel investigating Russian election interference wants to ask him was "leaked" to the news media.
+WASHINGTON (AP) - President Donald Trump says it's "disgraceful" that a list of proposed questions from special counsel Robert Mueller was "leaked" to the news media.

-The New York Times late Monday published the nearly four dozen questions given to Trump's attorneys, covering Trump's motivations for firing FBI Director James Comey last May and contacts between Trump campaign officials and Russians.
+The New York Times late Monday published around four dozen questions compiled by Trump's lawyers during negotiations with Mueller's investigators earlier this year over the prospect of a presidential interview.
+Mueller is investigating Russian meddling in the 2016 election, whether Trump's campaign was involved and if the president obstructed justice after the campaign.

-"It is so disgraceful that the questions concerning the Russian Witch Hunt were 'leaked' to the media," Trump tweeted Tuesday.
-"No questions on Collusion.
-Oh, I see...you have a made up, phony crime, Collusion, that never existed, and an investigation begun with illegally leaked classified information.
-Nice!"
+The Times report said Trump's lawyers compiled the questions into a list and that document was "provided to The Times by a person outside Mr. Trump's legal team."

 In a second tweet, Trump said: "It would seem very hard to obstruct justice for a crime that never happened."

-Mueller has brought several charges against Manafort, but none are for any crimes related to Russian election interference during the 2016 campaign.
-And Manafort has denied having anything to do with such an effort.
+Mueller has brought several charges against Manafort already, including money laundering and bank fraud.
+None of the charges relate to allegations of Russian election interference and possible coordination with Trump associates, and Manafort has denied having anything to do with such an effort.

-Trump repeatedly has called the investigation by special counsel Robert Mueller a "witch hunt" and insists there was no collusion between his campaign and Russia.
-Trump has also accused Comey of leaking classified information.
-Mueller was appointed to oversee the investigation by the deputy attorney general after Trump fired Comey in May 2017.

-Although Mueller's team has indicated to Trump's lawyers that he's not considered a target, investigators remain interested in whether the president's actions constitute obstruction of justice and want to interview him about several episodes in office.

 Many of the questions obtained by the Times center on the obstruction issue, including his reaction to Attorney General Jeff Sessions' recusal from the Russia investigation, a decision Trump has angrily criticized.